In this section

 Weining Weng, Principal Scientist, Abmart Inc.

-"Access to the Ultra-Marathon through Arrayjet Advance Services has allowed to us to explore product options that would otherwise be out of reach”.
+"Access to the Ultra-Marathon through Arrayjet Advance Services has allowed us to explore product options that would otherwise be out of reach”.

-Paul Ko Ferrigno, Avacta Life Sciences Ltd
+Paul Ko Ferrigno, formerly of Avacta Life Sciences Ltd

 “Since becoming a user of a Marathon Inkjet Microarrayer, I have been extremely happy with the service and expertise provided by Arrayjet.
 Any questions about the technology are answered promptly by knowledgeable and friendly in-house scientists and support staff.
 The machine is easy to use and can print many samples quickly and accurately, which is perfect for any kind of high throughput methods development project!”